BrendanGlancy/akron/README.md

-# Notes for Intro to Logic and Programming Course
+# Notes for Akron Classes

 Will post lecture code and study guides